 The next and the final drawing is slated for June 21.

 For a behind the scenes look at random number generator drawings, view the video from the Ohio Lottery below:

 When will the winners be announced?

-The second round winners of the $1 million prize and college scholarship will be announced today.
+The fourth round winners of the $1 million prize and college scholarship will be announced Wednesday, June 16.

 Winners will be named at 7:29 p.m. on TV and online at https://ohiovaxamillion.com/prizes-schedule.html.

-Additional winners will be announced on June 16 and June 23.
+Additional winners will be announced on June 23.

 The Ohio Department of Health will use the time between the drawing and naming of the winners to verify that the winners are valid entrants and meet the campaign’s rules.
 If a winner rejects the prize or is not eligible, the state will select the first alternate and so on until a valid winner is found.

 How do you sign up?